kimmobrunfeldt/labyrinth/README.md

 1. Set bot's name with `export const name ...`
 1. Implement `onMyTurn` at minimum

+Tips:
-Tip: remove yourself from the players and add two bots to spectate their super fast playing.
+* You can remove yourself from the players and add two bots to spectate their super fast playing.
+* You can automatically spectate and add two random bots like this: http://localhost:4000/?spectate=true&bots=random,random

 ## Code architecture